Last Updated on April 26, 2021 by Tina

 A week before my trip to Hong Kong, two of my friends suggested that I include the Tian Tan Buddha (also known as the Big Buddha) in my itinerary.
 While browsing the internet for information on how to get there, I found one blog post about getting to the Big Buddha by hiking the Lantau Peak.
-There are actually easier ways of getting there: you can either take the Ngong Ping 360 cable car or you can take the bus but I decided to hike from Pak Kung Au to get to the Big Buddha.
+There are actually easier ways of getting there: you can either take the Ngong Ping 360 cable car or you can take the bus but I decided to hike solo from Pak Kung Au to Lantau Peak to get to the Big Buddha.

 Lantau Peak is the second-highest peak in Hong Kong and the highest peak on Lantau Island with an elevation of 934 meters above sea level.
 The trail is 4.5 km long.
 Getting to the summit takes about two hours.

-Getting to Lantau Peak
+How to Get to Lantau Peak

 To get to the starting point, take the MTR to Tung Chung and Disneyland Resort Line and get off at the Tung Chung station (last station of the Tung Chung Line).
 Take the Exit B and take Bus No. 23 at the bus terminus beside the Ngong Ping 360 Cable Car Terminal and get off at Pak Kung Au Bus Stop.
 (Note: The first bus terminus you see near the Citygate outlets is a different bus terminus.
 From Citygate, walk towards the Ngong Ping 360 Cable Car Terminal.
 Follow the sign pointing to the New Lantao Bus Station.
 Follow the pictures below so you won’t get lost.)

 Before getting inside the bus, tell the bus driver to drop you off at Pak Kung Au.
 There is no LCD or broadcast to show the bus stop inside the bus so tell the driver beforehand.
-Bus fare is HKD 17.20.
+The bus fare is HKD 17.20.
 You can either pay by cash or pay using your octopus card.

 After you get off Bus 23 at Pak Kung Au bus stop, cross the street to get to the starting point of the Lantau Trail.
 Pak Kung Au is a mountain pass along Tung Chung Road on Lantau Island.
 On the right is the starting point of Lantau Peak and on the left is the starting point of Sunset Peak.
 Lantau Peak and Sunset Peak are also called the Twin Peaks on Lantau Island.

-As I have mentioned in my post about Dragon’s Back Hiking Trail, hiking in Hong Kong does not require hiking fees and guide.
+As I have mentioned in my post about Dragon’s Back Hiking Trail, hiking in Hong Kong does not require hiking fees and a guide.
 I hiked Lantau Peak alone again.
 I was supposed to go with Katy, my roommate at the hostel but she woke up late and told me to just go on.
 My hike went well except I forgot to bring water.
 Damn, it was so hard I had to stop a lot of times just so I won’t faint.
 I was lucky I hiked in January when the weather in Hong Kong was cold.
 It would have been harder if it was summer.

 One of the nice things about the hiking trails in Hong Kong is that they have distance posts along the way that they put to facilitate hikers.
-In case of an emergency, hikers could inform the rescue operators the number of the nearest post to indicate their location.
+In case of an emergency, hikers could inform the rescue operators of the number of the nearest post to indicate their location.
 The trail starts at Distance Post L018 and ends at Distance Post L027.

 The hike starts with stairs covered with trees.
 Just follow the stairs, you’ll never get lost.